Oprah-branded mashed potatoes, soups to hit supermarkets

 NEW YORK — Oprah Winfrey is headed to the supermarket aisle with her own line of refrigerated soups and side dishes.

-The Oprah-branded soups and side dishes will come to some supermarkets this week and be available nationwide by October.
+The Oprah-branded soups and side dishes, priced below $5 each, will come to some supermarkets this week and be available nationwide by October.

 Associated Press